260 Waymouth Street, Adelaide, South AustraliaSA 5000

 2. Two privately owned training facilities in NSW.

-Not exactly a huge field to choose from, and if you don't live in QLD or NSW, there's no option to do these certifications at all.
+That's it.
+Not exactly a huge field to choose from, especially if you don't live in QLD or NSW.

 Your other pathway is an independent course provider, such as Cytech, a UK-based bike mechanic training platform which is now being rolled out in Australia.
 However, again, it’s not available in all states.

 But don’t stress.
-After all, most career mechanics have not done these courses, either, and many are masters of the trade.
+Most career mechanics have not done these courses, either, and many are masters of the trade.

 A male model posing as a bicycle mechanic.
 He is holding a critical gear component on entirely the wrong area of the bike.
 It is, to actual mechanics, hilarious.